Organic Fertilizer Primer

 Combine Fertilizers with Compost Tea?

 Yes, yes, yes, these are the foods to feed your beneficial microbes and maintain their high numbers.
-Can you mix the kelp or fish powder right into the same watering can (or garbage can) as the compost tea?
+Can you mix the kelp or fish powder right into the same watering can (or plastic garbage can) as the compost tea?
 Yes BUT—

-Yes, it’s great to apply them at the same time.
-You save time, so it’s very efficient.
-BUT do not combine them and then leave them sitting for more than a few minutes.
-Within an hour, the compost tea will go anaerobic (because of the heavy dose of food) and will kill your plants.
+BUT do not combine them and then leave them sitting for more than an hour or two.
+You see, the actively aerated compost tea will go anaerobic (because of the heavy dose of food and used up oxygen) and could be harmful to your plants.
 Augh!

 Previous